All About Coroplast: the Versatility of Corrugated Plastic Board

 We recommend Coroplast for a wide variety of projects, but it’s certainly not a fit for everyone.
 Here are some reasons you may consider a different sign material:

-- Coroplast does not look expensive or permanent, because it is neither of those things.
+- Coroplast board does not look expensive or permanent, because it is neither of those things.
 We don’t recommend using corrugated plastic for the main, permanent sign for your business.
 First of all, it won’t last forever and will show its age after about a year.
 Second of all, it looks (and is) cheap.
 Read about materials better suited for businesses here.

 Ways to display Coroplast signs